 There is plenty of anecdotal evidence available online through message boards and blogs that peppermint oil may help fight IBS symptoms.
 But scientific evidence points to its efficacy as well.

-A major study from 1998 hinted that peppermint oil could be somewhat useful in the treatment of IBS symptoms.
+A from 1998 hinted that peppermint oil could be somewhat useful in the treatment of IBS symptoms.
 Other research since then has confirmed that finding.
-In 2014, researchers concluded in a meta-analysis that peppermint oil is a safe and effective short-term treatment for IBS.
+In 2014, researchers concluded in a that peppermint oil is a safe and effective short-term treatment for IBS.
 They found minimal side effects, the most common being heartburn.

 Essential oils are intended to be inhaled, used in room diffuser, or diluted in a massage oil.
 Oral intake of essential oils is not recommended, as they may contain dangerous levels of some ingredients.
 Some essential oils can be toxic or burning.
 It’s also possible to be allergic to peppermint oil.